Parsaloi/microservices-and-serverless-101/README.md

 # microservices-and-serverless-101
-I am undertaking a course on micro-services and serverless computing by IBM to understand the principles and concepts related to this domain.
+I am undertaking a course on micro-services and serverless computing on edX to understand the principles and concepts related to this domain.

 # Practical Challenge 1: A Simple RESTful Web Application

 ## Inroduction

 Welcome to this Simple RESTful Web Application!
 This application allows you to retrieve a list of products using a REST API endpoint.
-I this documentation, we will walk you through the steps to run the products Python script on the Flask server.
+In this documentation, we will walk you through the steps to run the products Python artifact on a local Flask server.

 ## Prerequisites